This course can be tailored to your needs for private, onsite delivery at your location.

 This course offers:

 The Scaled Agile Framework (or SAFe) is a guide to aligning Agile development throughout an organization.
 Most organizations focus their Agile development efforts at the team level, first starting with a pilot team and later transitioning individual teams one at a time.
 Unfortunately, this method fails to fully integrate each team's efforts with the larger stakeholder need.
 The Scaled Agile Framework gives you proven techniques to align these teams to work at the larger program level, and ultimately how to align multiple programs into a portfolio that maximizes shareholder value.

 This two-day SAFe Agilist certification course will show you how to successfully scale Agile principals across your organization by utilizing Lean thinking practices and Product Development Flow techniques.
 Through Lean Software Development and Product Development Flow, you’ll learn how to create longer programs, called Agile Release Trains, where groups of Agile teams work together to optimize quality and velocity to deliver even greater value for their stakeholders.

-ASPE is proud to be a Gold Level partner with Scaled Agile, the exclusive certifying body for the Scaled Agile Framework.
+ASPE is proud to be a Silver Level partner with Scaled Agile, the exclusive certifying body for the Scaled Agile Framework.
 Attending this class and passing the qualifying exam will earn you the SAFe Agilist (SA) certification.
 This certification will prove that you have the knowledge necessary to lead the adoption of a SAFe implementation.